Chaitalykundu/Language-Practice/C-plus-plus/Theory/01-Overview/01-theory.md

 # Description

+Programming Language is a way of communicating with computers.

 C++ is a mid-leveled object oriented, general-purpose programming language designed for system and application programming and is widely used nowadays for competitive programming.

 It has imperative, object-oriented, and generic programming features.